Q: What is a Certificate of Fitness?

 Q: How much does the cleanup cost?

 A - Costs can vary depending on the extent of the contamination found and the size of the property.
 There are separate costs for both the CDL contractor and the Department of Human Services.
-DHS fees break down as follows: Site Assessment Fee $300, Work Plan Fee $900, Certificate of Fitness Application Fee $200.
-DHS recommends contacting multiple CDL Contractors for estimates, as this may result in a lower cost.
+State fees break down as follows: Site Assessment Fee $300, Work Plan Fee $900, Certificate of Fitness Application Fee $200.
+Contact multiple CDL Contractors for estimates, as this may result in a lower cost.

 Q: Does homeowners insurance cover any of the cleanup costs?

 A - Some homeowners do have insurance that pays for at least part of the costs of property assessment and cleanup.
 You will need to check your individual policy to determine this.